 All the images were made with a Nikon Z7 mirrorless 45 megapixel camera and its Nikon 24-70 mm f/4 zoom lens.
 The images below have been reduced to half of the original size because of our hosted website’s technical restrictions.
 To see them, follow the link below the image, then use your browser’s View Image function, zoom in, and be amazed!

-The picture below shows our rig and our engineer adjusting the camera for a unusually large object.
+The picture below shows our conveyor-driven imaging line and our engineer adjusting the camera for a unusually large object.